 Please note: All links to outside resources are free to public use.
 Any links those sites may have to resources for purchase are not reviewed or endorsed by the Wisconsin Department of Public Instruction.

-The 2015 theme for Women's History Month is: Writing Women Back into History.
+The 2016 theme for Women's History Month is: Working to Form a More Perfect Union.
 See the official Women's History Project website for more information on the theme, or for lots of information on their work!

 The official US government site for Women's History month has primary source images and text, audio & visual, and a special teacher's section that links to the Library of Congress, the National Archives, and the National Museum of Art.